-The NeGP document provides an outline of the current strategy to build and maintain the database: the data collected in the NPR will be subjected to de-duplication by the UIDAI.
-After de-duplication, the UIDAI will issue a Unique Identification Number (UID).
+The NeGP document provides an outline of the current strategy to build and maintain the database:

+the data collected in the NPR will be subjected to de-duplication by the UIDAI.
+After de-duplication, the UIDAI will issue a Unique Identification Number (UID) [called Aadhaar, which means foundation].
 This UID Number will be part of the NPR and the NPR Cards will bear this UID Number.
 The maintenance of the NPR database and updating subsequently will be done by the Office of Registrar General and Census Commissioner, India.
-The UID of each individual in the database will become the link number between sectoral databases, thus bringing about a host of conceivable benefits.
-The NPR database would be updated and maintained on a continuous basis by setting up of NPR centres at each of the Tehsils/Taluks/wards [units of administration].9 of parent/guardian if the resident is below 5 years of age.
-The UIDAI claims that Aadhaar would offer the following benefits:
+The UID of each individual in the database will become the link number between the sectoral databases, thus bringing about a host of conceivable benefits.
+The NPR database would be updated and maintained on a continuous basis by setting up of NPR centres at each of the Tehsils/Taluks/wards [units of administration] (DoIT 2011, p.
+72, emphasis added).

-As it stands now, Aadhaar does not either substitute or replace existing cards or numbers, contrary to the proposal of the Knowledge Commission.
-Aadhaar is issued on the basis of extensive biometric information (facial photograph, two iris scans, and ten fingerprints) and a thin set of demographic information: the resident's name, address, gender, age, name
+As it stands now, Aadhaar or the UID number does not substitute or replace any existing cards or numbers, contrary to the proposal of the Knowledge Commission.
+Aadhaar is issued on the basis of extensive biometric information (facial photograph, two iris scans, and ten fingerprints) and a thin set of demographic information: the resident's name, address, gender, age, name of parent/guardian if the resident is below 5 years of age.